roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

    Figure 12. *SangerRead* page - read quality report before / after trimming.

 In :ref:`Figure 13<SangerContig_shiny_bp_quality_plot>`, the x-axis is the index of the base pairs; the y-axis is the Phred quality score.
-The green horizontal bar at the top is the raw read region and the orange horizontal bar represents the trimmed read region.
+The green horizontal bar at the top is the raw read region and the orange horizontal bar represents the remaining read region.
 Both :ref:`Figure 13<SangerContig_shiny_bp_quality_plot>` timming plot and :ref:`Figure 14<SangerContig_shiny_chromatogram_panel>` chromatogram will be updated once users change the quality trimming parameters and click the “Apply Trimming Parameters" button in :ref:`Figure 14<SangerContig_shiny_chromatogram_panel>`.

 .. _SangerContig_shiny_bp_quality_plot:
 .. figure::  ../image/SangerContig_shiny_bp_quality_plot.png